cloudmcloudyo/capstone/README.md

 The data used for this project is the scripts of all season episodes of _Seinfeld_.
 The only data source I found that allows web scraping is Internet Movie Script Database ([IMSDb](https://www.imsdb.com/)), which is a renowned resource for movie and TV scripts.

 As the source does not have an API for scraping, I built a function to automate the web scraping process.
 The function is composed of three parts:
-1. locates the dedicated page for _Seinfeld_ with the list of all episodes;
+1. Locates the dedicated page for _Seinfeld_ with the list of all episodes;
-2. locates the dedicated pages for each episode;
+2. Locates the dedicated pages for each episode;
-3. scrapes scripts on each episode page.
+3. Scrapes scripts on each episode page.

 It was not expected the data was in fact not in good shape after being scraped, considering that it was a finished product and should have a standard format that is ready to go.
 However, upon discovery, massive formatting errors and redundant information were staggered throughout the data.

-The best efforts have been made to tidy up the data which includes:
+The best efforts have been made to tidy up the data which include:
-1. removed datapoints that have less than occurance because these data are not likely to provide any valuable inference for the model
+1. Removed datapoints that have less than occurance because these data are not likely to provide any valuable inference for the model
-2. corrected typos, redundant character names
+2. Corrected typos, redundant character names
-3. corrected misplaced lines due to the wrong formatting of the data source
+3. Corrected misplaced lines due to the wrong formatting of the data source
-4. dropped rows where dedicated to two speakers
+4. Dropped rows where dedicated to two speakers
-5. dropped duplicate scripts
+5. Dropped duplicate scripts

 The cleaned data before feature engineering has a shape of (44,661, 3) as compared to the original shape of (54,211, 3).
 Most of the reduction came from duplicated lines therefore I don't believe doing this will hurt the quality of the data.